Other Complications

 Heart and blood vessels

-Individuals suffering from diabetes are at a higher risk of developing problems related to heart and blood vessels (also called Cardio Vascular Diseases- CVD’s) of the body.
+Individuals suffering from diabetes are at a higher risk of developing problems related to the heart and blood vessels (also called Cardio Vascular Diseases- CVDs) of the body.

 Increased blood glucose levels can lead to an increase in the number of blood clots along with increased blood pressure and cholesterol.
-This commonly leads to clogging of blood vessels (called Atherosclerosis) and causes narrowing of these blood vessels.
-This results in reduced blood flow to vital organs like heart, brain or limbs.
+This commonly leads to the clogging of blood vessels (called Atherosclerosis) and causes narrowing of these blood vessels.
+This results in reduced blood flow to vital organs like the heart, brain, or limbs.

 Symptoms